 LAYOFF or LEAVE OF ABSENCE means you are temporarily absent from active employment for a period of time that has been agreed to in advance in writing by your Employer.

-Your normal vacation time, including your Employer's summer break, school holiday or any period of disability is not considered a temporary layoff or leave of absence.
+Your normal vacation time or any period of disability is not considered a temporary layoff or leave of absence.

 LIMITED means what you cannot or are unable to do.

 MATERIAL AND SUBSTANTIAL DUTIES means duties that: